Hakimo003/ansible-role-deploy-application/README.md

 ## Requirements

-* Download the latest version of wlp-featureRepo from http://www-01.ibm.com/support and put it on /YourWorkspace/docker_files/websphere
+* Download the latest version of wlp-featureRepo from http://www-01.ibm.com/support and put it on `/YourWorkspace/docker_files/websphere`
-* edit the version in the templates/dockerfile-Liberty-Core.j2
+* edit the version in the `templates/dockerfile-Liberty-Core.j2`

 ## Role Variables

 **WarApps** : A list of applications.
-* name : the name of the project
+* name : name of the project
 * path_to_war : the path that contain your war/jar application
 * libs : list of libraries